devbitesau/site-devbitesau/content/monogame/quickshot/origins.md

 Load this into the content tool, remembering to build afterward.

 ![moon.png](img/metalPanel.png)

 ![bar.png](img/bar.png)

 ## Intro
-A basic game that cycles through different origin points to visualise the effect.
+A basic demo that cycles through different origin points to visualise the effect.

 ## Origin